JPapyrus/BinaryGameRemake/README.md

 - Mouse

 # Installation (Windows)
-- Go to release section
+- Go to Releases section
 - Click on BinaryGameRemake1.0.zip
 - Save it wherever you want
 - Extract all the content